Sad Angel: Background

-"Sad Angel" and another Buckingham song, "Miss Fantasy", were intended to be released before their 2013 world tour.
-This did not happen, and it was instead included on Extended Play.
-Like many of his songs, Buckingham wrote "Sad Angel" for his former girlfriend Stevie Nicks.
+The band intended to release "Sad Angel" and another Buckingham song, "Miss Fantasy", before their 2013 world tour.
+The band instead included both of these songs on a four song EP titled Extended Play along with "It Takes Time" and "Without You".

+Buckingham wrote "Sad Angel" for his former girlfriend Stevie Nicks.
 "All these years later, we are still writing songs that are dialogues for each other," he says.
 "That was part of the appeal of Rumours, and of the group in general...
 Of all the things we cut, "Sad Angel" was, for lack of a better term, the most Fleetwood Mac-y.
 It was really kind of the best stuff that we have done in a while."

-"Sad Angel" was also performed on Fleetwood Mac's 2013 world tour, Fleetwood Mac Live.
+"Sad Angel" was performed on Fleetwood Mac's 2013 world tour to coincide with the release of Extended Play.
+In 2018, "Sad Angel" was included on their compilation album, 50 Years: Don't Stop.

 Reception

-Dave Lifton of Ultimate Classic Rock gave the song 7/10.
-While praising the rhythm section of Mick Fleetwood and John McVie, he felt that Stevie Nicks' vocals were lacking, with her trademark personality absent. "...For a band that has traded so frequently on the duo's history together, "Sad Angel" doesn't offer much in the way of tension between its two lead singers."
+Dave Lifton of Ultimate Classic Rock gave the song a 7/10.
+While praising the rhythm section of Mick Fleetwood and John McVie, Lifton felt that Stevie Nicks' vocals were lacking, with her trademark personality absent. "...For a band that has traded so frequently on the duo's history together, "Sad Angel" doesn't offer much in the way of tension between its two lead singers."
+Writing for The Los Angeles Times, Mikael Wood said that the song's "glossy textures" were reminiscent of the band's output on Tango in the Night.
+The Guardian ranked the song number 28 on its list of the 30 greatest Fleetwood Mac songs.

-IGN gave the song a 9.8, complimenting both the instrumentation and harmonies, labeling it as the highlight of the EP, along with "Miss Fantasy".
-Buckingham's electric guitar playing was praised, giving the song "a good deal of momentum", and the instrumentation in general "upbeat and superb".
-Both singers' vocals were considered strong, providing the song with their trademark harmony.
-"Judging by this track, one could say that life has been good to Fleetwood Mac, specifically Buckingham and Nicks.
-A bright spot and possibly the highlight of their musicianship from the past 15 years or so…"